-You can configure separately for each table which buttons will be included in the Table Tools block.
+You can configure which buttons will be included in the Table Tools block separately for each table.
 To enable/disable the Table Tools block you can toggle on or off the Table Tools switch in the table configuration.

-If the Table Tools are enabled, you can open the dropdown with buttons list to define which particular buttons to include.
+If the Table Tools are enabled, you can open the dropdown with buttons list to define which buttons to include.

-Default export filename will be derived from the table title.
+The default export filename will be derived from the table title.
 To change the export filename and the displayed title, add an ‘export_file_name’ attribute to the table shortcode.
-E.g. if you define the shortcode like:
+For example, if you define the shortcode like:

 [wpdatatable id=1 export_file_name='My Export File']